AlexMaps/AlexMaps.github.io/_pages/cv.md

 Education
 ======
 * M.Sc. in Geography.
-People, Plants and Policy Lab | University of Guelph, Guelph ON | 2023-Present
+People, Plants and Policy Lab.
+University of Guelph, Guelph ON.
+2023-Present
   * Developing land cover map of Miawpukek First Nation (MFN) traditional territory for Miawpukek Natural Resources.
 Integrating remote sensing data and machine learning models.
   * Conducting high-resolution drone mapping using a DJI Mavic 3E for precise land cover analysis.
   * Research outputs will be shared with Miawpukek Natural Resource for use on land management and conservation projects.

 * B.Sc. in Environmental Sciences (Co-op).
-Minor in Applied Geomatics  | University of Guelph, Guelph ON | 2018 - 2022
+Minor in Applied Geomatics.
+University of Guelph, Guelph ON.
+2018 - 2022
   * Gained experience collecting, cleaning, and analyzing spatial data for a network analysis of the cycling active transportation network for The Guelph Coalition of Active Transportation (GCAT).
   * Used multivariate regressions to determine the efficacy of reflectance data from handheld reflectometers in the estimation of soil organic carbon from OMAFRA topsoil program.
   * Developed an interest in Indigenous and community-based environmental management.